sanmaneric/PedalSynth/Weekly Progress Reports/3thru9Nov.md

-# :date: Weekly Progress Report for 27 through 2 November 2024
+# :date: Weekly Progress Report for 3 through 9 November 2024

 ## Sunday
-Nothing to report, it's the weekend. :sleeping:
+Eric got one of the amp boards assembled and it worked on the first try!
+The bass response is a little lacking, which is something to fix.

 ## Monday
+For the amplifiers, Eric changed the value of the aux input capacitor to a lower value, which extended the bass range as per the datasheet.
+More formal testing of the amplifier on a scope to come later this week.

 ## Tuesday